rdwz/degit/help.md

   `--verbose`, `-v`  Extra logging
   `--mode=`,   `-m=` Force the mode by which degit clones the repo
-                     Valid options are `tar` or `git` (uses SSH)
+                     Valid options are `tar` or `git` (uses SSH) `--github`,   `-g` Create github remote repo from working folder `--git`,      flag to run `git init` in working folder `--subdir=`,  `-s`, Fetch sub directory when in gh mode

-See https://github.com/Rich-Harris/degit for more information
+See https://github.com/xiangnanscu/degit for more information